RHamilton6505/326HSP/README.md

 Week of 10/16/17
 Integration of the keypad, LCD, RGB LED and Photoresistor with MCU
+FIXME: LED for alarm.
+Actually need to add alarm state

 Week of 10/23/17
 Integration of stepper motor, buzzer and RTC to the MCU system